 Margaret soon found her place in Denver's society circles, but she never lost her compassion for those less fortunate.
 She spent time working in soup kitchens and advocating for the poor, as well as supporting numerous other charities to help women and children in need.

 Ms. Brown also loved to travel, and early 1912 found her touring Europe and North Africa.
 When she learned that her young grandson was ill, she purchased a ticket on Titanic for the voyage home.
 After the tragedy, she helped organize relief efforts for the survivors.

-In 2014, Titanic Pigeon Forge was honored to receive a spectacular collection of Molly Brown's personal treasures through a generous donation from her great-granddaughter.
+Titanic Pigeon Forge was much honored to receive a spectacular collection of Molly Brown's personal treasures through a generous donation from her great-granddaughter.
 Ms. Brown's private papers and cherished possessions now have a permanent home in the museum, where every year, thousands of visitors will make their acquaintance with this legendary woman.
 No other museum houses such a collection, so making a trip to Pigeon Forge is a must for history buffs and Molly Brown fans alike.

 When you visit the gallery, you'll not only see Ms. Brown's personal belongings, but also a selection of priceless artifacts from the ship itself.
 Crystal goblets, silver serving platters, and the gold-rimmed china that graced the dining tables in first class are all on display.
 Deck chairs where passengers enjoyed the early spring sunshine and woolen blankets embroidered with the White Star Line logo provide a look at history that you won't see anywhere else.